Short Time: Synopsis

-Seattle detective Burt Simpson (Dabney Coleman), 8 days from retirement, is so concerned about planning for the future that he doesn't appreciate the present.
+Seattle detective Burt Simpson (Dabney Coleman), 8 days from retirement, is so concerned about planning for the future that he does not appreciate the present.
 He is especially obsessed with ensuring financial support to allow his young son Dougie (Kaj-Erik Eriksen) to one day attend Harvard.
 Burt's aversion to risk hinders his police work and has strained his relationships with his partner Ernie Dills (Matt Frewer) and his ex-wife Carolyn (Teri Garr).

 Burt has a blood test done at a hospital, but after a mix-up (caused by another patient switching vials to hide his own recent use of marijuana), Burt's doctors tell him that he has a rare untreatable blood disease.
 Believing he has only a short time to live, Burt checks his police life insurance.
 He discovers that his family will only receive a large payout if he dies in the line of duty.
-Burt resolves to be killed in his last week on the force and demands his chief put him on the most dangerous assignments.
+Burt resolves to be killed in his last week on the force and demands his captain puts him on the most dangerous assignments.

 Burt happily responds to a domestic disturbance call, aware that such events often turn violent.
 However, it turns out to be a near-deaf elderly couple who were mishearing one another.
 When the error is revealed, the two happily reconcile.
 Soon after, Burt learns of a dangerous high-speed car chase and ditches his partner Ernie to get involved, hoping to die in a crash.
 Burt's reckless driving demolishes both his own car and the suspects' vehicle, but to his chagrin he survives.
 His heroism leads to the apprehension of the suspects, henchmen of local gun smuggler Carl Stark (Xander Berkeley), and Burt is awarded a medal for his bravery.

 During his off-time, Burt begins living in the moment and appreciating life.
 He reveals his genuine respect and affection for Ernie, and he apologizes to his ex-wife Carolyn for allowing his neuroses to hamper their relationship.
 Carolyn and Burt reveal that they still love one another and reconcile.